 We often see situations where parties’ own agendas are tried to be portrayed as if it is in the interests of the children.
 The Court sees this time and time again and can easily identify when parents aren’t being child-focused.

 Before you make a decision that concerns your child, it is best practice to ask yourself if what you are about to do is truly in the best interests of your child, or if you are, in fact, getting something out of it.
 If the answer is no, then it should be avoided as the Court will likely see it as you are putting your needs ahead of your child.

-The ultimate decision of the Court will always reflect the best interests of the children.
+The ultimate decision of the Court will always reflect the best interests of the children under child custody laws Australia.
 Whilst Judges will investigate the many factors involved in determining their decision, they are human, so they will still be influenced by their own opinions.
 This means it is incredibly important to act in a way that will not leave them questioning your judgement.

 If you aren’t sure you’re doing the right thing, it’s important to get legal advice.
 Our family lawyers are always happy to have a chat with you – call us today.